 There are various ways you might be able to negotiate for payment of some (or all) of the amount after shipment.

 - Your company is well established and famous — think Apple or Disney.
 The risk of the buyer’s company defaulting is much lower.
 You can work work with relatively large manufacturers, who have facilities to finance their working capital easily.
 And the seller wants to boast about that prestigious customer in order to get more business, so they usually want to make an effort.

 - You have a buying office in China — having a strong presence in-country does help.
-A supplier that hasn’t been paid in time can pay you visits and take different measures to push you for faster payment (especially if your China office signs contracts with them), so they feel there are at lower risk.
+A supplier that hasn’t been paid in time can visit you and take different measures to push you for faster payment (especially if your China office signs contracts with them), so they feel there are at lower risk.
 From our experience, when we help our clients by paying their suppliers, we can often negotiate 0% deposit and 100% after shipment, at end of month with the suppliers.